Funding

 Value Added Tax

 All amounts stated above are subject to Value Added Tax (‘VAT’) at the rate of 20%.
-Where not stated, the VAT amount is to be added to the net amounts stated above.
+Where not stated, the VAT amount is to be added to the amounts above.

 Anti-Money Laundering and Sanctions Mechanisms